 The Royal Bleu

-Did you know that most of the French Crown jewels or ‘Diamants de la Couronne de France’ have been destroyed over the Centuries and only 1 of the 20 documented royal crowns survived.
-King Louis XVI is depicted here, with the Royal French Blue.
-Originally set in gold and suspended on a neck ribbon which the king wore on ceremonial occasions.
+Did you know that most of the French Crown jewels, or ‘Diamants de la Couronne de France,’ have been destroyed over the centuries, with only one of the 20 documented royal crowns surviving?
+King Louis XVI is depicted here, wearing the Royal French Blue, originally set in gold and suspended on a neck ribbon that he wore during ceremonial occasions.

 Jean-Baptiste Tavernier, a French traveller and trader is believed to have discovered this famous diamond.
 Bringing this gemstone back from his travels to India and consequently selling it to Louis XVI.
 They named this diamond ‘The Blue Diamond of the French Crown or the Royal French Blue’.
 Stunning, but crudely cut ‘violet’ diamond weighed just over 115ct and had perfect clarity.
 Five years later, the diamond was re-cut by the court jeweller into the 68ct French blue we know today.

-During the French Revolution, this famous blue diamond was stolen in 1792.
-Disappearing from view, for a few decades.
-It is believed it was re-cut to 45,52ct in an attempt to mask its origin.
-The only blue diamond of that exact size is the Hope diamond.
-While these days scientists have proven the two stones to be one and the same.
+During the French Revolution, thieves stole this famous blue diamond in 1792, causing it to disappear from view for several decades.
+It is believed that the diamond was re-cut to 45.52ct to conceal its origin.
+The only blue diamond of that exact size is the Hope Diamond, and modern scientists have proven that the two stones are one and the same.

 The Hope Diamond